skemper/www.jhu-oose.com/toolbox/index.md

 **What Is It?** A VCS is like a time machine for your code base: the VCS can save the state of the code base over time and help you navigate in its history.
 Also, a VCS lets you coordinate your work with other people on the same code base.

-**Our Choice.** Git is the most used VCS and is also one of the most sophisticated.
+**Why Did We Choose It?** Git is the most used VCS and is also one of the most sophisticated.

 **Where Do I Get It?** [Follow these instructions](https://git-scm.com/downloads) to install Git.
 Then, to configure it: